pinterest/querybook/docs/admin_guide/plugins.md

 4. Pack the plugins with the new docker image

-Last but not least, remember to set docker environment variable DATAHUB_PLUGIN to the path of the plugins folder and also include it as part of the PYTHONPATH.
+Last but not least, remember to set docker environment variable QUERYBOOK_PLUGIN to the path of the plugins folder and also include it as part of the PYTHONPATH.